 and Church of St Olcán, a disciple of St Patrick.
 As it is not too far from Belfast it is one of our much loved and often visited ancient sites with a prayerful presence…

-From here we make our way to Belfast, to arrive likely some time between 4 and 5pm.
+From here we make our way to Belfast, to arrive likely around 6pm.
 You have the choice whether to take a rest, or explore Belfast and/ or to have something to eat either in the city or in the hotel which is within walking distance of Queen’s University, the Botanic Gardens and the Ulster Museum.

 We are booked into Wellington Park Hotel in Belfast in 10 ‘Double or Twin’ rooms (plus one for Vladyka) without breakfast in the expectation of partaking in the Divine Liturgy in the morning.
 However, breakfast can be individually booked for £8 if needs be.
 The hotel has a restaurant on site.